shivanigupta19/shivanigupta19/README.md

   <br/>
 <br/>

-- 🔭 I’m currently working in ...
+- 🔭 I’m currently working in Cogoport
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning backend
 - 👯 I’m looking to collaborate on [Linkedin](https://www.linkedin.com/in/shivani-gupta-22b6b8171/)
 - 🤔 I’m looking for help with Documentation
 - 💬 Ask me about Java